profeder/nifi-cipherSuite/README.md

-# nifi-chiperSuite
+# nifi-cipherSuite
-A simple collection of chiper tool for Apache nifi
+A simple collection of cipher tool for Apache nifi